Why Is Ronda Worth the Drive From Sabinillas?

 Baños Árabes — Arab Baths

-The best-preserved Arab baths in Spain, dating from the 13th-14th century.
+One of the best-preserved Arab baths in Spain, dating from the 13th-14th century.
 Located in the San Miguel quarter near the old Arab bridge at the bottom of the gorge, these baths retain their star-shaped ceiling vents (for light and ventilation), horseshoe arches, and the sophisticated water heating system that still amazes modern engineers.

 It's a small site but beautifully restored.
 The audioguide (included in admission) does a good job of bringing medieval daily life to life.

-Entry: €4.50 (€3 for students/pensioners, free for under-14s).
-Hours: Tuesday-Friday 09:30-20:00, Monday/Saturday 10:00-18:00, Sunday 10:00-15:00.
-Duration: 30-40 minutes.
+Entry: €4.50 (€3 reduced; free for under-14s).
+Hours: Tuesday–Friday 09:30–20:00, Monday & Saturday 10:00–14:00 and 15:00–18:00 (closed for an hour at midday), Sunday 10:00–15:00.
+Duration: 30–40 minutes.

 Alameda del Tajo — Cliff-Edge Gardens